-In 2014, Toronto and Region Conservation (TRCA) launched an international design competition called Greening the Grounds @ Jane + Finch, seeking a visionary master plan with additional conceptual designs for designated components of the project.
+In 2014, Toronto and Region Conservation Authority (TRCA) launched an international design competition called Greening the Grounds @ Jane + Finch, seeking a visionary master plan with additional conceptual designs for designated components of the project.
 The competition was open to any professional, student, or group of designers.

 The competition was staged online.
 Members of the general public were encouraged to review, share, comment and ultimately choose their favourite proposal.

 The top-voted entries formed the basis of the short list, from which a jury chose the winning design.
 That design was later adapted to specific site conditions by TRCA’s in-house landscape architects.